 A hull's design can enable it to circumvent the workings of hull speed.
 It is for this reason that hull speed is not used in present-day ship design; naval institutions nowadays favor more modern measurements of speed-to-length ratio, such as the Froude number.

 The formula for hull speed only needs the length of the vessel's waterline in feet, denoted as .
 With this length, the vessel's hull speed in knots can be calculated with

 If you want to instead work out exactly how long your new boat's waterline must be for it to have a certain hull speed, you can invert the formula to obtain

 The hull speed calculator is just as easy to use as the formula.

-- Enter your vessel's waterline length into the first field.
+Enter your vessel's waterline length into the first field.
+This is the length of your boat's hull at the height of the waterline.
 Your vessel's hull speed will then be calculated and presented in the second field.

 How can I increase my boat's hull speed without changing its hull?